 Under the DWSRF Program, the repayment period for loans is 20 years at an interest rate equal to one percent below the prevailing "AA" market rate at loan closing.
 Recent loan closings have been between 1.5% and 3.0% interest.

 Principal forgiveness, lower interest rates, and 30-year term loans may also be provided for those recipients whose projects qualify as "disadvantaged".
-See the DWSRF Program Design Manual for details.
+See the DWSRF Program Design Manual for details and the proposed changes above.

 2. Additional Subsidization